-In October 2021, the FDA approved Susvimo (ranibizumab injection) 100 mg/mL, for intravitreal use via ocular implant treatment of patients with neovascular (wet) AMD who have previously responded to at least two intravitreal injections of a VEGF inhibitor.
-The initial fill and ocular implant insertion, and implant removal procedures (if medically necessary), must be performed in an operating room using aseptic technique by a physician experienced in vitreoretinal surgery.
+Susvimo (ranibizumab injection) 100 mg/mL was approved by the FDA in October 2021 for intravitreal use via ocular implant treatment of patients with neovascular (wet) AMD who have previously responded to at least two intravitreal injections of a VEGF inhibitor.
+The initial fill and ocular implant insertion procedures, as well as implant removal procedures (if medically necessary), must be performed in an operating room using aseptic technique by a physician experienced in vitreoretinal surgery.
 The refill exchange procedures are done every 24 weeks (6 months) and must be done by a physician experienced in ophthalmic surgery.
-In a minority of patients (about 5%), supplemental treatment with Lucentis 0.5 mg injections may be necessary while the Susvimo implant is in place.
-Susvimo has a boxed warning for endophthalmitis because the implant has been associated with a 3-fold higher rate of endophthalmitis than monthly intravitreal injections of ranibizumab.
+Supplemental treatment with Lucentis 0.5 mg injections may be required in a small percentage of patients (about 5%) while the Susvimo implant is in place.
+Susvimo carries a boxed warning for endophthalmitis because the implant has been linked to a threefold increase of endophthalmitis compared to monthly intravitreal injections of ranibizumab.